 - These are all important decisions that should be discussed with an attorney before you start your business.
-Drafting all of the proper legal documents can be time consuming and take away from what you do best – running the day-to-day operations of a successful business.
+Drafting all of the proper legal s can be time consuming and take away from what you do best – running the day-to-day operations of a successful business.

 Our attorneys have experience in all aspects of representing businesses.
-If you need help determining the best structure for your business or making changes such as dissolving a business partnership, expanding, or incorporating, we can offer you advice, prepare the proper documents and even represent your interests in court.
+If you need help determining the best structure for your business or making changes such as dissolving a business partnership, expanding, or incorporating, we can offer you advice, prepare the proper s and even represent your interests in court.

 Not sure if you need an attorney?
 We offer free initial consultations to review your business and figure out the best plan for you.